 Arthur is a professionally employed salesperson, who in 2000 lost his only daughter, a single mother, to homicide at the hands of an ex-boyfriend.
-Arthur has been married for 32 years, has a 28-year-old son, and is raising his orphaned grandchild.
+Arthur has been married for 35 years, has a 30-year-old son, and is raising his orphaned grandchild.
 The Lepp family awards an annual scholarship through the Independence through Education program at the School for unwed Mothers, where their daughter graduated in 1997.

 He joined CAVA, Canadian Association for Victim Assistance, in 2004, recognizing the value of acknowledging and supporting the victim assistance community and the work they do.
-He is active in a Voice of Resilience support group through the Mennonite Central Committee.
-Most recently, he’s been elected to the Board of Directors of CAVA.
+He and his wife are active in a local Voice of Resilience support group for Crime Victims.

 Carolyn Solomon, Board Member